nyu-software-engineering/generic-mern-stack-project/instructions-1-front-end.md

 - proper adherence to the [Feature Branch git workflow](https://knowledge.kitchen/content/courses/agile-development-and-devops/slides/feature-branch-workflow/)
 - the [proper setup and maintenance of a GitHub repository](./instructions-0c-project-setup.md)
 - the quality of the work as a whole

+Any `.env` files necessary for the functioning of the project must be submitted to admins/managers via the team's messenger channel.